 3. what He is in His own.

 “He is the image of … God” and that means He is the representative of God.
 Only He can be this because He is by nature God.
 This nature comprises the complete equality of the Son with the Father in His essence, in His nature, and in His existence as the eternal One (Jn 14:99Jesus *said to him, “Have I been so long with you, and [yet] you have not come to know Me, Philip?
-He who has seen Me has seen the Father; how [can] you say, ‘Show us the Father’?; 1:1818No one has seen God at any time; the only begotten God who is in the bosom of the Father, He has explained [Him].).
+He who has seen Me has seen the Father; how [can] you say, ‘Show us the Father’?; 1:1818No one has seen God at any time; the only begotten Son who is in the bosom of the Father, He has explained [Him].).
 Only through Him we can know God.

 He is also the “first born of all creation” (cp.
 Rom 8:2929For those whom He foreknew, He also predestined [to become] conformed to the image of His Son, so that He would be the firstborn among many brethren;; Heb 1:66And when He again brings the firstborn into the world, He says, “And let all the angels of God worship Him.”; Rev 1:55and from Jesus Christ, the faithful witness, the firstborn of the dead, and the ruler of the kings of the earth.
 To Him who loves us and released us from our sins by His blood—).
 This does not mean that He was the first created being.
 It describes the preeminence of the Son Who is exalted above everything.
 This refers to the order of ranking.
 You see this also with Solomon.
-He was not the first born son of David (1Chr 3:11Now these were the sons of David who were born to him in Hebron: the firstborn [was] Amnon, by Ahinoam the Jezreelitess; the second [was] Daniel, by Abigail the Carmelitess;); nevertheless he was called the firstborn (Psa 89:27).
+He was not the first born son of David (1Chr 3:11Now these were the sons of David who were born to him in Hebron: the firstborn [was] Amnon, by Ahinoam the Jezreelitess; the second [was] Daniel, by Abigail the Carmelitess;); nevertheless he was called the firstborn (Psa 89:2727“I also shall make him [My] firstborn,

 The Lord Jesus is not a created being but He is over all created things and beings.
 He is the Creator indeed.
 He is the Firstborn, because He created all things.
 When the Creator by being born as a Man enters into His own creation, He cannot be anyone other than the Firstborn.
 He is the Lord of all creation.